Traves-Theberge/Frontend-Agent-Narative-Framework/docs/tech-specs/accessibility-spec.md

 ## Overview

-This document provides a technical overview of our accessibility implementation, following the **Agent Narrative Framework** principles.
-Our accessibility strategy ensures that our applications are usable by people with a wide range of abilities, adhering to WCAG 2.1 AA standards and leveraging the complementary relationship between semantic HTML and ARIA attributes.
+This document provides a technical overview of our accessibility implementation, Our accessibility strategy ensures that our applications are usable by people with a wide range of abilities, adhering to WCAG 2.1 AA standards and leveraging the complementary relationship between semantic HTML and ARIA attributes.

 ## Core Components